-Fire Department to host Open House, answer questions about proposed Ladder Truck
+Fire Department to host Open House on June 29th to answer questions about proposed Ladder Truck

 The Palmyra Fire Department, in cooperation with the Mayor and Borough Council, will host an Open House on Thursday, June 29th from 3:00 PM to 7:00 PM to address residents’ questions about the proposed replacement of the current 1992 Ladder Truck.

 The Open House will be held at the Fire House on Broad Street.
 Residents are encouraged to stop by, meet Fire Department officials and personnel and tour the facility, and ask questions about the proposed replacement of the Ladder Truck or any other questions they may have about Fire Department operations.

 A joint meeting with the Mayor and Borough Council will follow at 7:00 PM, also at the Fire House.

 OPEN HOUSE: THURSDAY, JUNE 29TH, 3:00 PM – 7:00 PM.

 SPECIAL JOINT MEETING WITH BOROUGH COUNCIL BEGINS AT 7:00 PM.